Random matrices in service of ML footprint: ternary random features with no performance loss

-\paragraph{Computational and storage complexity} For ${\bf W} \in \mathbb{R}^{m \times p}$ a random matrix with i.i.d.\@ $\mathcal N(0,1)$ entries and ${\bf W}^{ter} \in \mathbb{R}^{m \times p}$ with i.i.d.\@ entries satisfying~(\ref{eq:w}) with sparsity level $\epsilon \in [0,1)$, let ${\bf G}= \frac1m \sigma{({\bf W}{\bf X})^{\sf T}}\sigma{({\bf W}{\bf X})}$ for some given smooth function $\sigma$ (e.g., sine and cosine in the case of random Fourier features \citep{rahimi2008random}) and ${\bf G}^{ter}= \frac1m \sigma^{ter}({\bf W}^{ter}{\bf X})^{\sf T}\sigma^{ter}({\bf W}^{ter}{\bf X})$ with data matrix ${\bf X} \in \mathbb{R}^{p \times n}.$ It is then beneficial to use ${\bf G}^{ter}$ instead of ${\bf G}$ as the computation of $\sigma{({\bf W}{\bf X})}$ requires $O(mnp)$ multiplications and $O(mnp)$ additions, while the computation of $\sigma^{ter}({\bf W}^{ter}{\bf X})$ requires no multiplication and only $O(\epsilon mnp)$ additions.
+\paragraph{Computational and storage complexity} For ${\bf W} \in \mathbb{R}^{m \times p}$ a random matrix with i.i.d.\@ $\mathcal N(0,1)$ entries and ${\bf W}^{ter} \in \mathbb{R}^{m \times p}$ with i.i.d.\@ entries satisfying~(\ref{eq:w}) with sparsity level $\epsilon \in [0,1)$, let ${\bf G}= \frac1m \sigma{({\bf W}{\bf X})^{\sf T}}\sigma{({\bf W}{\bf X})}$ for some given smooth function $\sigma$ (e.g., sine and cosine in the case of random Fourier features) and ${\bf G}^{ter}= \frac1m \sigma^{ter}({\bf W}^{ter}{\bf X})^{\sf T}\sigma^{ter}({\bf W}^{ter}{\bf X})$ with data matrix ${\bf X} \in \mathbb{R}^{p \times n}.$ It is then beneficial to use ${\bf G}^{ter}$ instead of ${\bf G}$ as the computation of $\sigma{({\bf W}{\bf X})}$ requires $O(mnp)$ multiplications and $O(mnp)$ additions, while the computation of $\sigma^{ter}({\bf W}^{ter}{\bf X})$ requires no multiplication and only $O((1-\epsilon) mnp)$ additions.
 In terms of storage, it requires a factor of $b=32$ times more bits to store $\sigma{({\bf W}{\bf X})}$ when computing ${\bf G}$ compared to storing $\sigma^{ter}({\bf W}^{ter}{\bf X})$ when computing ${\bf G}^{ter}$ (assuming full precision numbers are stored using $b=32$ bits).